 Beneath the office towers and plazas and except in the Memorial area, the Proposed Action would provide for retail uses on two below-grade concourse levels.
-Retail uses would enliven the pedestrian connection linking the permanent WTC PATH Terminal to the World Financial Center in BPC on the west and the subway system on Church Street, and would provide connections to street-level retail and pedestrian activities (see Figure 1-5).
+Retail uses would enliven the pedestrian connection linking the permanent WTC PATH Terminal to the World Financial Center in BPC on the west and the subway system on Church Street, and would provide connections to street-level retail and pedestrian activities (see Figure 1-6).

 Beneath the concourse levels would be two service levels above the bedrock.
 The upper service level would be adjacent to the PATH mezzanine, while the lower level would be adjacent to the PATH tracks and platforms.
 There would also be loading facilities (docks, stalls, and bins) for trucks on the mezzanine level beneath the new office towers.
-Parking for buses would be provided below grade at the Southern Site or at the WTC Site itself.
+Parking for buses would be provided below grade at the Southern Site or at Site 26, or at the WTC Site itself.
 Parking for 1,200 to 1,400 cars belonging to building tenants would also be provided below grade.
 No parking is contemplated in the area of the site below the Memorial.
 The exact locations and configuration of the retail space, office lobbies, and subgrade uses have yet to be determined.

-As part of the infrastructure for the Proposed Action, an existing Hudson River pump station below grade in BPC would be reactivated, as discussed in Chapter 12, "Infrastructure."
+As part of the infrastructure for the Proposed Action an existing Hudson River pump station below grade in BPC would be reactivated, as discussed in Chapter 12, "Infrastructure."
 The pump station would feed a chiller plant (similar to the one that existed prior to September 11) below grade on the WTC Site.
-Fans regulating air intake and ventilation would also occupy a significant amount of space below grade at various locations across the Project Site.